iPhone 12 launch date could be next week as Apple confirms ‘Time Flies’ event

-After an unprecedented delay, Apple has used the previously rumored iPhone 12 launch date to reveal when it will actually be unveiling its new handsets – and the event is happening next week, on September 15.
+After an unprecedented delay, it appears that Apple has used the previously rumored iPhone 12 launch date to reveal when it will actually be unveiling its new handsets – and the event is happening next week, on September 15.

-Unlike previous events that took place at the Steve Jobs Theater in Cupertino, California this will be an online-only event in a similar fashion to the company's WWDC 2020 livestream.
+Unlike previous Apple launches, which were help at the Steve Jobs Theater in Cupertino, California, this will be an online-only event in a similar fashion to the company's WWDC 2020 livestream.

 Apple will kick off the event at 10am PT / 1pm EST / 6pm BST (4am AEDT on September 16 in Australia).
 If the company follows the format of previous years, you can expect it to host the event on YouTube and other streaming services.